ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

      * Profile
      * Image
      * Minimal recommended disk sizes
-     * HANA main password - This password must be 8 - 14 characters, upper and lowercase letters, a number, and a special character.
+     * SAP HANA main password - This password must be 8 - 14 characters, upper and lowercase letters, a number, and a special character.
      * SAP main password - This password must be 10 - 14 characters, upper and lowercase letters, a number, and a special character that is not an exclamation point.
      * Click **Save changes**.